 In more recent years, corrugated metal being used as siding has become a favorite among builders and architects due to its consistent lines.
 Used in combination with flat materials, corrugated metal is now showing up in modern mountain designs, and even in urban settings.

 Metal creates a modern siding look that can't be replicated with other materials.
 It's durability and longevity make it the perfect choice for siding.
 Metal's ability to be used in any environment and easily resist scuffs or damage make it the perfect choice for homeowners needing a high-performing siding material.

 Popular Modern Siding Corrugated Finishes — Bonderized, Vintage, Galvanized, and Dark Grays & Blacks

 A new trend starting to appear in modern designs is to use standing seam panels for bold and beautiful siding.
-When installed correctly, these panel systems can be the perfect addition to a modern design.
-The hidden fasteners and strong line create eye-catching accents when run next to wood or stucco siding.
+When installed correctly, these panel systems can be the perfect addition to a home looking to achieve modern design.
+The hidden fasteners and strong lines create eye-catching accents when run next to wood or stucco siding.

-Vertical siding creates the traditional look of tall clean, lines while making spaces appear larger than they really are.
-Running a standing seam or corrugated panel vertically can also continue the strong lines of metal roofing.
-For modern commercial projects, vertical Flush Wall is becoming a popular choice.
-Although vertical siding can be a bit more of a challenge to install, the end result will be worth it.
+Vertical siding creates a more traditional look of tall clean, lines and can make spaces appear larger than they really are.
+Running Standing Seam or Corrugated panels vertically can also continue the strong lines of metal roofing.
+For modern commercial projects, vertical Flush Wall panels are becoming an increasingly popular choice.
+Although vertical siding can be a bit more challenging to install, the end result will be worth it.

 Bridger Steel's metal is 100% recyclable, and a number of our colors qualify as Cool Roof colors.
-Metal offers a durable choice for adding on Solar Panels or creating a Rainwater Collection solution for the build.
-The sustainability factor of metal often goes hand-in-hand with a modern metal design.
+Metal offers a durable choice for adding on solar panels or creating a rainwater collection solution for the build.
+Metal's sustainable qualities often go hand-in-hand with modern siding and roofing designs.